open-telemetry/semantic-conventions/docs/http/http-spans.md

 If the request has completed successfully, instrumentations SHOULD NOT set `error.type`.

-**[2]:** If request has ended with an error.
+**[6]:** If request has ended with an error.
+**[7]:** If and only if it's different than `http.request.method`.
+**[8]:** If and only if one was received/sent.
+**[9]:** The value SHOULD be normalized to lowercase.
+**[10]:** If not `http` and `network.protocol.version` is set.
+**[11]:** The resend count SHOULD be updated each time an HTTP request gets resent by the client, regardless of what was the cause of the resending (e.g. redirection, authorization failure, 503 Server Unavailable, network issues, or any other).

+**[12]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
+If the actual protocol version is not known, this attribute SHOULD NOT be set.

-**[3]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
+**[13]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
 Including all request headers can be a security risk - explicit configuration helps avoid leaking sensitive information.
 The `User-Agent` header is already captured in the `user_agent.original` attribute.
 Users MAY explicitly configure instrumentations to capture them even though it is not recommended.
 The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

-**[4]:** HTTP request method value SHOULD be "known" to the instrumentation.
-By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER`.

-If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
-If this override is done via environment variable, then the environment variable MUST be named
-OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it is not a list of known methods in addition to the defaults).

-HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
-Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
-Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[5]:** If and only if it's different than `http.request.method`.
-**[6]:** The resend count SHOULD be updated each time an HTTP request gets resent by the client, regardless of what was the cause of the resending (e.g. redirection, authorization failure, 503 Server Unavailable, network issues, or any other).

-**[7]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
+**[14]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
 Including all response headers can be a security risk - explicit configuration helps avoid leaking sensitive information.
 Users MAY explicitly configure instrumentations to capture them even though it is not recommended.
 The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

-**[8]:** If and only if one was received/sent.
-**[9]:** The value SHOULD be normalized to lowercase.
-**[10]:** If not `http` and `network.protocol.version` is set.
-**[11]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
-If the actual protocol version is not known, this attribute SHOULD NOT be set.

-**[12]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
+**[15]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
 Generally `udp` for `HTTP/3`.
 Other obscure implementations are possible.

-**[13]:** If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
-A DNS lookup SHOULD NOT be used.

-**[14]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[15]:** For network calls, URL usually has `scheme://host[:port][path][?query][#fragment]` format, where the fragment is not transmitted over HTTP, but if it is known, it SHOULD be included nevertheless.
-`url.full` MUST NOT contain credentials passed via URL in form of `https://username:password@www.example.com/`.
-In such case username and password SHOULD be redacted and attribute's value SHOULD be `https://REDACTED:REDACTED@www.example.com/`.
-`url.full` SHOULD capture the absolute URL when it is available (or can be reconstructed).
-Sensitive content provided in `url.full` SHOULD be scrubbed when instrumentations can identify it.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.